piegope/doc/docs/en/rdm/windows/commands/file/offline-mode.md

 {% endsnippet %}

-The offline mode availability relies on several settings, refer to the [Offline Mode](/rdm/windows/data-sources/offline-mode/) topic.
+The offline mode availability relies on several settings, refer to [Offline Mode](/rdm/windows/data-sources/offline-mode/).

 The lowest setting (in terms of security) prevails over the others, which may prevent you from using the offline mode.
 If the ***Go Offline*** button is not available, please consult your administrator.